bsassoli/irs25-26/data/text working.md

 These three features of scientific models—their use to learn about natural phenomena, their representation of target system(s), and their incorporation of abstractions and idealizations—all relate to one another.
 Abstraction and idealization are features of models that affect how they represent their targets, and the ways models represent their targets partly determines what can be learned from them.
 Representation, then, is at the heart of scientific modeling.

-# What makes a model good?
+#### What makes a model good?

 We’ve seen that a target system can be represented in many ways.
 A physical model of a hydrological system, like the Bay model, represents water flow in ways that differ from mathematical models of fluid dynamics.
 And both of those are different from the computer model that eventually took over the work of the Bay model.
 There’s no one perfect model of a given phenomenon.
 Instead, the goodness of a model is determined by what the modelers want to learn from the model.
 Other factors, such as cost or ease of developing or using the model, can also be important.
 Sometimes one model will be enough for learning about a target system; other times, multiple models of the same target will be necessary to gain knowledge.

 It is desirable for models to be accurate, general, precise, tractable, and robust.
 Each of these features helps make a model valuable, but attempting to maximize all of these features is futile.
 This is because these features trade off against one another: gaining more of one desirable feature of a model often requires losing ground on some other desirable features.
 For example, a model that is more general by applying to more target systems is also often less accurate of any one target system.
 This is because targets differ from one another in some regards.
 So, when constructing models, scientists must decide which desirable features to emphasize and which to compromise on.
----
-# Scientific modeling

-# Box 5.1 Values in Modeling
+##### Box 5.1 Values in Modeling

 Models always are similar to their target systems—but are also different from them in various ways.
 This creates an opportunity, or an inevitability, really, for the influence of social values on scientific modeling.
 Recall from Chapter 2 that social values are the priorities and moral principles accepted in some community.
 One way social values influence modeling is in shaping what features of a target system scientists choose to represent accurately in a model and what features they ignore or distort.
 These choices depend on modelers’ aims.
 The influence of values on these choices is salient especially (but not only) for models in social science, as how a phenomenon should be defined and measured given a certain purpose and what factors are important to understand often relate closely to social values.

 For example, philosopher of science Eric Winsberg has criticized predictive models of the Covid-19 pandemic that were used to justify governmental stay-at-home orders for including consideration of illness and death from Covid-19 but excluding consideration of the health impacts of school closures, social isolation, and deferred healthcare.
 There’s not one single right way to develop a model.
 What’s important is that similarities and differences from a target system be thoughtfully designed and open to scrutiny from others.
 Multiple models of one target phenomenon also can be developed; this was done for models of the Covid-19 pandemic, and it also occurs in climate change modeling and modeling of many other phenomena of widespread social importance.
 Multiple models of the same target can lay bare how modeling choices based on different aims and values influence what we understand about a phenomenon.

-# Accuracy
+#### Accuracy

 Accuracy is the extent to which a model represents the actual features of its target system; models that are more accurate better represent more features of a target system.
 A model that represented all and only the actual features of its target would be maximally accurate, but maximal accuracy is unhelpful; recall that models are improved by some differences from their targets.
 For example, the Bay model improved its representation of water flow by introducing inaccuracies of water depth.
 Overemphasizing a model’s accuracy can come at significant costs to tractability and generality—making the model difficult to develop and inapplicable to target systems that differ in minor ways.

-# Generality
+#### Generality

 Generality is a model’s applicability to a greater number of target systems; a model is more general when it applies to a greater number of target systems.
 Generality is a desirable feature of models insofar as it enables models to be reused in various circumstances.
 General models also highlight what various phenomena have in common with one another.
-Because the prisoner’s dilemma can apply to nations, squirrels, and
+Because the prisoner’s dilemma can apply to nations, squirrels, and pirates, this is a general model with numerous applications.
----
-# 130 Scientific modeling

-pirates, this is a general model with numerous applications.
 This generality reveals something that these scenarios have in common: repeated interactions can enable cooperation to spontaneously emerge.
 However, sacrificing some generality in a model can be worthwhile, depending on the aim of the model, if this enables the model to represent its target more accurately.
 A general prisoner’s dilemma model might be supplemented with information about, say, how natural selection favors bacteria that can persist near one another (a form of cooperation).
 The resulting model will give more insight into bacteria cooperation in virtue of this additional detail.
 But it also will be less general—it will no longer apply to humans or corporations.
 Which is better depends on the modelers’ aims.

 Precision is the extent to which a model finely specifies features of a target system; a more precise model more finely specifies features of the target.
 For example, climate models that allow scientists to predict how much warmer the global average temperature will be in 30 years within a range of ±0.05° Celsius are more precise than models that allow them to predict a ±1° Celsius range of temperature increase in 30 years.
 Notice that precision is different from accuracy.
 Whereas accuracy is a matter of a value’s proximity to the true value, precision is a matter of how finely specified a value is.
 So, a model can be very precise but inaccurate.
 Think of an archer loosing arrows at a target.
 Arrows that are scattered all around the bull’s eye but near it are accurate but imprecise.
 Arrows that are tightly clustered together but off center, away from the bull’s eye, are precise but inaccurate (see Figure 5.9).